 Information for Health Care Providers and the Community

 As part of our community outreach and referral strategies, we work with health care providers.
 It is important for providers to know that WIC is a public health preventative program where families meet with qualified nutritionists and registered dieticians to evaluate their family’s health and make a plan for health and wellness.
 The WIC Medical Documentation Form is a tool used by health care providers to communicate the nutritional and dietetic needs of participants with nutritionists prescribing food packages to families.
-The WIC Medical Documentation Form is sometimes challenging to complete.
-This educational video explains each section of the WIC Medical Documentation Form and answers common questions about this form.

 Information for health care providers: Click here.